 Adjectives That Start With Un-

-And just like that, you can now create a whole slew of U-adjectives by simply adding un- to the front of any number of existing adjectives.
-Have fun!
+And just like that, you can create a slew of U adjectives by simply adding un- to the front of any number of existing adjectives.

 YourDictionary definition and usage example.
 Copyright © 2018 by LoveToKnow Corp